-Cocaine Use: Health Risks & Long-Term Effects
+Cocaine Use: Health Risks, Long and Short-Term Effects

 Cocaine’s Effects on the Brain

 Cocaine use can impact the brain in numerous ways and contribute to cognitive problems that include:2

 - Difficulty performing tasks that require motor skills.